Outcomes-based commissioning

 Maze has conducted feasibility work on deploying a DIB in Angola to improve maternal health literacy and address preventable maternal mortality.

-It is often difficult for social organizations like us to manage and communicate the impact our work, especially when deploying an innovative solution in an area where change can be hard to accept.
+It is often difficult for social organisations like us to manage and communicate the impact our work, especially when deploying an innovative solution in an area where change can be hard to accept.
 The rigorous performance management process developed by maze with our collaboration has made us more capable of robustly discussing issues such as impact evidence and cost-benefit comparisons, especially with the public sector.Carmelita Dinis, Executive Director in Movimento de Defesa da Vida